 -I approach each wedding individually

-If this sounds good and you would like to jump right in and look at some photos then head to my wedding photography portfolio, otherwise keep scrolling to find out more about my approach.
+If this sounds good then jump right in to my wedding photography portfolio, otherwise keep scrolling to find out more about my approach.

 As a Documentary Wedding Photographer my work leads to a collection of photographs that really take you back to your day when looking at them, so you can instantly feel the emotion of a photograph and have those wedding day feelings come rushing back.